contactopensource/contactopensource/api/README.md

 * blank: Can the attribute be blank?
 Examples: the empty string "" or the empty array [].
 This setting affects the database table attribute, and also application validation logic.

+* unique: Do the attribute's values need to be unique?

+* tip: Text to show to a user who's interacting with the attribute, such as tool tip text that displays when a user is focusing on a web form field.

+Database-specific keys:

 * db_name: The attribute's database column name.
 Default is attribute.id.

 * db_comment: The attribute's database column comment.
 Default is attribute.summary.
 This is useful for documentation for developers who look directly at databases.